PythonRSAS/pythonrsas.github.io/_posts/2021-5-14-1-Timeseries-Modeling.md

 ## Automatic ARIMA

 It is not feasible for us to manually check each iteration for every model.
 So we will need an automated process for selecting the best model.
 See
-<a href="https://alkaline-ml.com/pmdarima/tips_and_tricks.html" target="_blank">Tips to using auto_arima </a> for the nuances for the hypter parameters.
+<a href="https://alkaline-ml.com/pmdarima/tips_and_tricks.html" target="_blank">Tips to using auto_arima </a> for the nuances for the hyper parameters.

 There are two ways to run the automated procedure: stepwise and parallelized.
 The parallel approach is a naive, brute force grid search over all combinations of hyper parameters as specified.
 Because of its grid search nature, it can take longer time.

-Here is from the documentation:
+`Here is from the documentation:`

-The auto-ARIMA process seeks to identify the most optimal parameters for an ``ARIMA`` model, settling on a single fitted ARIMA model.
+The auto-ARIMA process seeks to identify the most optimal parameters for an `ARIMA` model, settling on a single fitted ARIMA model.
 This process is based on the commonly-used R function,``forecast::auto.arima``.

 Auto-ARIMA works by conducting differencing tests (i.e.,Kwiatkowski–Phillips–Schmidt–Shin, Augmented Dickey-Fuller orPhillips–Perron) to determine the order of differencing, ``d``, and thenfitting models within ranges of defined ``start_p``, ``max_p``,``start_q``, ``max_q`` ranges.
 If the ``seasonal`` optional is enabled,auto-ARIMA also seeks to identify the optimal ``P`` and ``Q`` hyper-parameters after conducting the Canova-Hansen to determine the optimal order of seasonal differencing, ``D``.